Probabilistic Constrained Reinforcement Learning with Formal Interpretability: Background on Wasserstein Distance

-\textbf{Sliced Wasserstein distance:} a fundamental challenge in the machine learning and statistics community is to form effective metrics between pairs of probability distributions.
-Weaker notions, such as divergence measures, including Kullback-Lieibler (KL) divergence \cite{kullback1951information}, have been proposed and widely used.
+A fundamental challenge in both machine learning and statistics communities is to form effective metrics between pairs of probability distributions.
+Weaker notions, such as divergence measures, including KL divergence \cite{kullback1951information}, have been proposed and widely used.
 However, such measures do not satisfy the two basic properties of a metric, namely symmetry and triangle inequality.
 To address this issue, interest has rapidly increased in optimal transport in recent years.
 In this subsection, we introduce the Wasserstein distance and its variants, including SWD \cite{rabin2012wasserstein, nietert2022statistical} and GSWD \cite{kolouri2019generalized}, as metrics that conditionally satisfy the properties.